coreboot/coreboot/Documentation/security/vboot/measured_boot.md

 code block loaded at reset vector and measured by a DRTM solution.
 In case SRTM mode is active, the IBB measures itself before measuring the next code block.
-In coreboot, cbfs files which are part of the IBB are identified by a metatdata tag.
+In coreboot, cbfs files which are part of the IBB are identified by a metadata tag.
 This makes it possible to have platform specific IBB measurements without hardcoding them.

 ## Known Limitations